sabzco/kubit-docs/docs/en/iaas/create-vm.md

 To edit any of the specifications except for the location, simply click on the corresponding pencil icon:
 ![VM: edit vm details](edit-new-vm-details.png)

-Finally, after reviewing the specifications and settings of the machine, click on the "Create Virtual Machine" button:
+Finally, after reviewing the specifications and settings of the machine, click on the **Create VM** button:
 ![VM: create new vm](create-new-vm.png)

-Then you will be directed to the virtual machine overview page, and simultaneously, a task titled "Creating Virtual Machine" will be created that displays the status of the new machine's creation:
+Then you will be directed to the **VM Overview** page, and simultaneously, a task titled **Create VM** will be created that displays the status of the new machine's creation:
 ![VM: new vm job 1](new-vm-job-1.png)
 ![VM: new vm job 2](new-vm-job-2.png)
 ![VM: new vm jobs](new-vm-jobs.png)